teddyphreak/ansible-collection-postgresql/README.md

-# Ansible Collection - nephelaiio.postgresql
+# Ansible Collection - nephelaiio.patroni

 Documentation for the collection.